Search

 nordvpn fileshare send <peer> </path/to/your/file>

-Add more files to the transfer if needed.
-You can drag files from the file explorer to the terminal to paste the path.
+4. To add additional files to the transfer, append the path of the new file to the already entered command.
+You can drag files from the file explorer to the terminal to paste their path.
 Example

 Tip